africanvisionmalawi/avm-site/src/pages/index.md

   url: "/water/"
   imageId: ''
   photo: "/img/mainphoto_water.jpg"
-  excerpt: |-
-    Today, many of Malawi’s poorest and most marginalised people don’t have clean water to drink, decent toilets or good hygiene.
+  excerpt: Today, many of Malawi’s poorest and most marginalised people don’t have
+    clean water to drink, decent toilets or good hygiene.
 Without these basics, we cannot begin to help them with better education, health and self-sufficiency.

-    45,000 people in our area need clean, safe water.
-With your help we can ensure that everyone in our area has access to clean, safe water.
   featured: false
 - id: environment
   name: Environment
   url: "/environment/"
   imageId: ''
   photo: "/img/mainphoto_environment.jpg"
-  excerpt: We all know our immune systems depend on good nutrition.
-In Malawi people
+  excerpt: 'Our immune systems depend on good nutrition.
+In Malawi people depend on
-    depend on their maize harvest to the exclusion of many highly-nutritious foods.
-    Deforestation on a massive scale leads to Malawi losing about 300km2 of forest land every year.
-Help us to spread the message as we teach schools how to create vegetable gardens and plant hundreds of trees.
+    their maize harvest to the exclusion of many highly-nutritious foods.
+Deforestation on a massive scale leads to Malawi losing about 300km2 of forest land every year. '
   featured: false
 - id: celebrateandgive
   name: Celebrate & Give